gilland-astate/accelerated-fall2021/assignments/exercises/ex4/README.md

-# Exercise 4 - File Input/Output
+# Exercise 4 - File Output

 Write a simple program that will compute exam averages writing information to a file.